kaviyarasu-2000/learning-jekyll/Jekyll-blog/_posts/2022-05-28-cybercrime.md

 author: Fedotov
 image: /assets/images/cyber-crime.jpg
 tags: cyber
+num: 300
+view: 1.7k
 des: Cyber.
 It is the inevitable prefix that currently defines our world.
-From people's privacy to inter-state relations
+From people's privacy to inter-state relations the term cyber dominates the headlines and discussions.
 ---